syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 |Default:|           yes|

 *Description:* Enable {{ site.product.short_name }} to collect UNIX credential
-information (that is, the PID, user ID, and group of the sender process) for messages received using UNIX domain sockets.
+information (that is, the `PID`, user ID, and group of the sender process) for messages received using UNIX domain sockets.
 Available only in
 {{ site.product.name }} 3.7 and later.
 Note that collecting UNIX
 credential information from sockets in high-traffic environments can be